 “It’s all about choice,” the feminists say, as in, a woman should have the right to be as sexual as she wants without judgement from society.

-This “judgement,” however, the kind of judgement that scorns those who exploit children or rape women or take what’s not theirs or unjustly murders another human being, is the kind of judgement that keeps society intact.
+This “judgment,” however, the kind of judgment that scorns those who exploit children or rape women or take what’s not theirs or unjustly murders another human being, is the kind of judgment that keeps society intact.

 No, I am not advocating for judging “loose women” with scorn and condemnation, particularly not while winking at male sexuality.